Southern Pacific Rattlesnake

 Countries of Occurrence

 United States of America, Mexico

 California (USA), Baja California (Mex)

-Fun Fact: The venom of the Southern Pacific rattlesnake varies substantially between populations likely depending on habitat.
+The venom of the Southern Pacific rattlesnake varies substantially between populations likely depending on habitat.
 In certain areas, this subspecies of C. oreganus has developed neurotoxic venom.
-You can also see in the map that this rattlesnake can only be found in California and Baja California.
+You can also see on the map that this rattlesnake can only be found in California and Baja California.

 Southern Pacific rattlesnakes are one of the few rattlesnakes which breed in the Spring, Summer and Fall.
 Most others typically breed in the late Summer or early Fall, depending on species and range.